-Francis Penrose Lyons was born in 1911 and lived in West Chester Pennsylvania.
+Francis Penrose Lyons was born December 3, 1911 and lived in West Chester Pennsylvania.
 He was one of three children.
 Francis attended schools in West Chester and worked for the Daily Local News.
 He was known to his friends as “Spriggy”.

 Francis married his wife Veronica and they lived in West Chester.